Q: What is Amazon X-Ray?

 X-Ray makes the best effort to present complete trace information.
 However, in some situations (connectivity issues, delay in receiving segments, and so on) it is possible that trace information provided by the X-Ray APIs will be partial.
 In those situations, X-Ray tags traces as incomplete or partial.

-Q: My application components run in their own AWS accounts.
-Can I use X-Ray to collect data across AWS accounts?
+Q: My application components run in their own Amazon Web Services accounts.
+Can I use X-Ray to collect data across Amazon Web Services accounts?

 Yes, the X-Ray agent can assume a role to publish data into an account different from the one in which it is running.
 This enables you publish data from various components of your application into a central account.